Learning Signals

 Before you start

-- Hardware: Use a board with IR RX support (see hardware requirements).
+• Hardware: Board with IR RX support (see hardware requirements).

-- SD card: Inserted and mounted so GhostESP can save
+• SD card: Inserted and mounted so GhostESP can save .ir files under /mnt/ghostesp/infrared/.

-.irfiles under/mnt/ghostesp/infrared/. - Easy Learn: Optional assistant that suggests button names; toggle it via
+• Easy Learn: Optional assistant that suggests button names.
+Toggle via settings.

 Learn a remote or button

-Open the Infrared view from the main menu and choose Learn Remote for a new file or Learn Button inside a saved remote to append a new signal to an existing remote.
+1. Open Infrared and choose Learn Remote or Learn Button to append to an existing remote.

 Storage layout

-/mnt/ghostesp/infrared/remotes/<name>.ir. - Adding to an existing remote appends another named button block inside the same
+• Adding to an existing remote appends another named button block inside the same .ir file.

 Tips